Ponhofi senior secondary school

-Ponhofi Senior Secondary School is a government school in the Ohangwena region, Namibia.
-It is one of the schools that between 1987 and 1988 students were killed or severely wounded after soldiers opened fire at their rooms/hostels in retaliation for attacks by the People's Liberation Army of Namibia (PLAN) combatants.
-Ponhofi is one of the top academic schools in the Ohangwena region, with a strong focus on academics, leadership, sports, and culture.
+Ponhofi Senior Secondary School is a government educational institutions located in Helao Nafidi Town Council, in the Ohangwena region of Namibia.
+Established in 1976.
+Dateline (1988) reported that between 1987and 1988 more than a dozen schools were destroyed by arson fire or bomb blast that were widely attributed to the army of ritaliation for student's anti -occupation campaign.
+Some students at Ponhofi senior secondary school were killed and severely wounded after soldiers opened fire at their rooms/hostels in retaliation for attacks by the People's Liberation Army of Namibia (PLAN) combatants.

 History

-The Ponhofi School in the north became the key rallying point as students demanded the demilitarisation of education and the removal of military bases from schools and the implementation of the UN Resolution 435.
+Ponhofi lost its students when PLAN fighters attacked the South West Africa Territorial Force (SWATF) military base between 1987 and 1988, two students were murdered and seven others were injured by the military.

-Ponhofi lost its students when PLAN fighters attacked the South West Africa Territorial Force (SWATF) military base between 1987 and 1988, two students were murdered and seven others were injured by the military. ponhofi hosted the 19th edition of the Kapuka Annual tournament in the year 2015.
+Students that were killed are as follow: